Pewillia/fgpa-apgf/samples/help/en-CA.md

 The table section lists the fields to be returned on query in the table panel.

-Title of table
++ Title of table - Specifies the title to apply.

-description
++ Description - This field specifies additional information to be displayed in the settings panel.

-maximize specifies if the table is to be maximized on open or if false in a split view applymap specifies if the default filters (from columns filter) are applied to the map (definition query).
++ Maximize - Specifies default table size if the table is to be maximized on open or if false in a split view.

++ Apply map - This specifies if the default filters (from columns filter) are applied to the map (definition query).
 True: it is applied; False: it is not applied.

 ## Fields section

-customize fields -specifies the array of columns for the table.
+Customize fields - Specifies the array of columns for the table.
 When there is an item in this array, it will be use to define which and how column will be set for the table.
 If a column is not in the array it will be assume as disabled.

-Single entry collapse- indicates that the dynamic layer with a single layer entry should be rendered without the root group.
+Single entry collapse - Indicates that the dynamic layer with a single layer entry should be rendered without the root group.
 The list of fields that can be expanded or collapsed.

 ## Legend

-This tab indicates if the legend is auto populated by the listed layers or a customized user built structured legend.
+This tab indicates if the legend is auto populated by the listed layers or  if a customized user built structured legend is used.

 # User Interface